12q1/local_docs/words/acutely.md

-# acutely
+# Acutely

 ---
-## Adverb #adverb
+#adverb
 - **In an [[acute]] manner**
  - _Example: I minored in physics at university, so am acutely aware of atomic structure._
 ---

 ---